matttrd/adv_attacker/README.md

 # adv_attacker
-Library for applying adversarial attack
+Library for applying adversarial attacks.

 ## How to install it